 Water Night

-We ask individuals and households to turn off all non-essential taps from 5-10pm with the aim to increase water awareness and leading to long term behavioural change
+We ask individuals and households to turn off all taps from 5-10 PM with the aim to increase water awareness and leading to long term behavioural change.

 Highlights